Advice: What shoes to wear in winter and how to maintain them?

 The small selection of shopping boots

-• Red Wing : good value for money (prices ranging from 200 to 350 euros) for purchasing your first workwear-inspired boots.
+• Red Wing : good value for money (for prices ranging from 200 to 350 euros) for the purchase of your first workwear-inspired boots.

-• Dr. Martens : very wide range of shoes with truly iconic models.
-You can find pairs of sturdy shoes with a marked identity for prices starting at 100 euros.
+• Dr. Martens : very wide range of shoes with real iconic models.
+You can find pairs of sturdy shoes with a strong identity for prices starting at 100 euros.

-• NDC Made By Hand : high-quality, hand-made shoes, ranging from Richelieus to workboots for prices often exceeding 300 euros.
+• NDC Made By Hand : high-quality, hand-made shoes, ranging from Richelieu to work boots, for prices often exceeding 300 euros.
 The assembly and quality of the leathers explain these prices.

-• Grenson : rather mid-range English brand in quality shoes, with models often sewn with triple soles (ideal for winter) for starting prices around 200 euros.
+• Grenson : a mid-range English brand in quality shoes, with models often sewn with triple soles (ideal for winter) for prices starting at around 200 euros.

-• Wolverine 1000 Miles : rather recommended for fairly cutting-edge styles, this is an ideal brand for treating yourself to a pair of very well-made workboots, designed to last over time, for prices around 400 euros.
+• Wolverine 1000 Miles : recommended for more sophisticated styles, this is an ideal brand to treat yourself to a pair of very well-made work boots, designed to last over time, for prices around 400 euros.

-Finally, as with combat boots, dare to wear more imposing shoes, especially with regard to the soles .
+Finally, as with combat boots, dare to wear more imposing shoes, especially in terms of soles .
 Whether sneakers, ankle boots or brogues, thick layers of leather or, better, rubber, will always be welcome in winter.

-It’s also an opportunity to put together a winter wardrobe with more workwear, slightly “rustic” inspirations.
-Far from your more summery outfits - linen shirt, short shorts and espadrilles - here we put on very thick raw jeans, a lumberjack shirt or a pretty knit, and a lined jacket or a wool coat.
+It's also an opportunity to build a winter wardrobe with more workwear inspirations, a little "rustic".
+Far from your more summery outfits - linen shirt, short shorts and espadrilles - we put on thick raw jeans, a lumberjack shirt or a pretty knit, and a lined jacket or a wool coat.

 So, in cold weather, combat boots or high sneakers will be perfect to dress up your outfits.

-Mid-top or hi-top sneakers will do the trick, provided they are made of leather and have good soles.
+Mid-top or hi-top sneakers will do the trick, as long as they are made of leather and have good soles.

-If there are therefore models to favor, there are clearly others to avoid.
+So if there are models to favor, there are clearly others to avoid.
 Let me enlighten you...

 Pairs to leave in the closet

-Certain models are prohibited in winter, for reasons more practical than aesthetic.
+Some models are prohibited in winter, for reasons that are more practical than aesthetic.

 However, I would like to draw your attention to a recurring question: that of canvas shoes.
-Every year, as the cold sets in, I meet many people who risk wearing jeans rolled up above the ankle with sneakers/running shoes in canvas or, worse, in mesh fabric.
+Every year, as the cold sets in, I come across many people who dare to wear jeans rolled up above the ankle with canvas or, worse, mesh fabric tennis shoes/running shoes.

-Canvas (cotton at least) has low insulating power.
-Above all, it will absorb moisture from the outside, nothing worse than having soaked and frozen feet.
+Canvas (cotton at least) has a low insulating power.
+It will mainly absorb moisture from the outside, nothing worse for having wet and frozen feet.

-Practical and comfortable in summer, canvas slip-ons and mesh sneakers lose all interest in winter.
+Practical and comfortable in summer, canvas slip-ons and mesh sneakers lose all appeal in winter.

 It is also better to avoid shoes that are too fragile, made from fine, worked leathers. , in nubuck...
-While some can protect against the cold, we see that, on the other hand, they don't like water at all.
+If some can protect against the cold, we note that on the other hand, they do not appreciate water at all.

-Worse, the snow becomes extremely messy when it melts.
-Perforations can turn black, patinas can deteriorate, forming halos, and light-toned suede leathers can become almost irreparably stained.
+Worse, snow becomes extremely dirty when it melts.
+The perforations can blacken, the patinas deteriorate by forming halos and the suede leathers in light tones become stained almost irreparably.

-Very good choice for spring or early summer, the desert boot models from the Clarks brand are not suitable for a harsh winter.
+A great choice for spring or early summer, Clarks desert boot models are not suitable for harsh winters.

-Let’s go into a little more detail, looking at the elements that make up the quality – or fragility – of winter shoes.
+Let’s go into a little more detail, by looking at the elements that make winter shoes good – or fragile.

 These elements that make good winter shoes